 The three main stages of invasive species management are prevention, detection, and mitigation or eradication.
 The foremost priority of lake managers should be prevention.
 While preventing introduction of dreissenids should remain the priority of lake managers, early detection is imperative for mitigating the impacts of dreissenid invasion.
 The cost of monitoring for invasive species should be balanced against cost of mitigation should a species become established (Counihan and Bollens 2017).
 Lake-wide eradication of dreissenids is not currently thought to be possible.
 Mitigation of druses at water intake facilities and other points-of-interest through the use of biocides and molluscicides is effective (Costa et al. 2011) but is not practical or safe for use in open waters.
 Early detection of invasive dreissenids is important even if eradication is not practical or possible.
 Detection of mussels can help lake managers predict changes that might occur as a result of mussel invasion, including increased water clarity (Binding et al. 2015; Geisler et al. 2016), trophic level changes (Barbiero et al. 2018; Gudimov et al. 2015), and macrophyte growth (Vaughn and Hoellein 2018).

 The impacts of dreissenid invasion on lakes warrant appropriate methods for detecting and sampling dreissenids.
 Quadrat sampling via SCUBA is one of the most effective and accurate methods for estimating lake-wide dreissenid abundance (Wisniewski 1974; Mellina and Rasmussen 1993).
 While experimental designs vary, the basics of this method involve random placement of a quadrat, and a SCUBA diver collects all mussels within that quadrat.
 Ferguson et al. (2019) suggests that distance sampling along a transect line via SCUBA is also an efficient method for estimating mussel abundance.
 Though these methods are regarded as the most accurate, they are labor, time, and resource intensive.
 Ponar grabs along depth-integrated transects can provide estimation of mussel abundance and spatial dispersion (Marsden 1992).
 Given the non-homogenous spatial distribution of mussels, this method is particularly susceptible to either over-estimation or under-estimation of mussel abundance.
 Furthermore, grabs can be both time and labor intensive to collect and process.
 Underwater videography is a novel method for assessing spatial distribution and abundance of dreissenid mussels (Mehler et al. 2018).
 Underwater videography can provide valuable data alone, or in conjunction with classic methods including sonar and Ponar grabs (Mehler et al. 2018).
-A 2015 study from the Laurentian Great Lakes found that when compared with triplicate Ponar grabs, 500-m videography transects captured more area and gave increased precision to dreissenid biomass and abundance estimations (Karatayev et al. 2018) Availability of low-cost cameras and ease of use makes this method ideal for citizen science; however, analysis of video footage for abundance estimations remains time-consuming and requires expert examination (Raoult et al. 2016).
+A 2015 study from the Laurentian Great Lakes found that when compared with triplicate Ponar grabs, 500-m videography transects captured more area and gave increased precision to dreissenid biomass and abundance estimations (Karatayev et al. 2018).
+Availability of low-cost cameras and ease of use makes this method ideal for citizen science; however, analysis of video footage for abundance estimations remains time-consuming and requires expert examination (Raoult et al. 2016).

 Artificial substrates serve as a method for estimating mussel biomass and abundance (Marsden 1992).
 This method requires the placement of material for a given amount of time in order to recruit settling veligers and adults.
 The substrate can then be removed and analyzed for target data.
 A wide variety of options exist for artificial substrate; mussels preferentially settle on upper versus lower horizontal surfaces and show no preference among materials including wood, fiberglass, concrete, aluminum, raw steel, but strongly avoided galvanized steel (Marsden and Lansky 2000).
 Artificial substrates are an easy, low-cost, and accessible method for dreissenid data collection.
 Developing a standard sampling protocol for dreissenids is important for comparing data among sites and between sampling periods (Marsden 1992; Ferguson et al. 2019).
 Lake associations and lake managers should consider artificial substrates as a sampling protocol for monitoring and tracking existing dreissenid populations.